EzCE/ez80-docs/content/basics/your-first-program.md

 format ti archived executable protected program 'HELLO'
 ```

-This tells the compiler how to format the compiled program.
+This tells the assembler how to format the assembled program.
 You'll usually want to keep most of this the same, though you can change the name by replacing 'HELLO' with something else ('WORLD') for example if you'd like.

 Now for the code: